kookmin-sw/capstone-2025-04/docs/index.md

 ---

 © 2025 ALPACO Team.
-Code licensed under Apache 2.0.
+Licensed for non-commercial, educational, and research use only.
 Content licensed under CC BY-NC 4.0.